Design Strategist, Writer and Educator

 If you’d like to know more, or talk about how we might work together, drop me a line at email@example.com.

 I earned a BS in Structural Engineering from UC San Diego in 1994, and then a Masters in Industrial Design from the Pratt Institute in 2004, with a thesis on the emotional role of technology in presentation settings.
 In between, I spent six years teaching high school science, first in East Africa as a Peace Corps Volunteer, then in New York City.
 I also completed the Design Writing and Research Intensive at the School of Visual Arts in 2013.

 Teaching is without a doubt the most useful skill set I’ve ever learned.

-I started contributing regularly to Core77 in 2007, took over their Creative Seeds design employment blog later that year, and assumed a full-time position as Coroflot editorial director in 2008.
-My responsibilities eventually included community management, social media engagement, and content strategy.
-In 2010 I became the in-house writer and content strategist for Ziba in Portland, Oregon, where I wrote and published something like a quarter-million words, helped create magazines, posters, videos and microsites, and drafted narrative strategy for clients like FedEx, Microsoft and the Nike Foundation.
+I started contributing regularly to Core77 in 2007, took over their “Creative Seeds” design employment blog, and assumed a full-time position as Coroflot editorial director in 2008, where my responsibilities included community management, social media engagement, and content strategy.
+In 2010 I became the in-house writer and content strategist for Ziba in Portland, Oregon, writing and publishing over a quarter-million words, creating magazines, posters, videos and microsites, and drafting narrative strategy for clients like FedEx, Microsoft, HP and the Nike Foundation.

 Since 2015 I’ve worked as an independent contractor, applying these skills to content, UX strategy and marketing challenges for design agencies and design-driven clients.
 I currently divide my time between the Portland (Oregon), London and northern France.